- OECD Common Reporting Standard is in effect from 2016, with 2017 reporting.

 - EU Solvency II Equivalency

-- The Bermuda Monetary Authority implements international standards set by the IAIS, IOSCO and the Basel Committee
+- The Bermuda Monetary Authority (BMA) implements international standards set by the IAIS, IOSCO and the Basel Committee

 - FATF recommendations are centrally coordinated by the National Anti-Money laundering Committee (NAMLC)